codefresh-io/docs.codefresh.io/_docs/integrations/microsoft-azure.md

 ---
-title: "Microsoft Azure CI integration"
+title: "Microsoft Azure integration"
-description: "How to use Codefresh with Azure"
+description: "How to use Codefresh pipelines with Azure"
 group: integrations
 redirect_from:
   - /docs/microsoft-azure/